dwavesystems/dwave-system/docs/intro.rst

 D-Wave system, its features, parameters, and properties.
 The documentation provides guidance on programming the D-Wave system, including how to formulate problems and configure parameters.

-Below one example attribute of the D-Wave system is described.
-For others and further information, see the :std:doc:`D-Wave System Documentation <sysdocs_gettingstarted:index>`.

 .. _minorEmbedding:

 Minor-Embedding